Exawind/exawind-builder/doc/source/reference.rst

       export OPENFAST_ROOT_DIR=${EXAWIND_INSTALL_DIR}/openfast-dev-debug

-   The primary purpose of this variable is to indicate pass this as a parameter during the build process of other projects.
+   The primary purpose of this variable is to indicate this as the search path during the build process of other projects.

    Currently the following ``ROOT_DIR`` variables are used within the scripts::